otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)
-protocol when it needs an untrusted central server to store user profiles and
+protocol when it needs an untrusted central server to store and prekey messages.
-prekey messages.

-// TODO: should we remove shared prekey from user profile and to create a
-specific profile, like prekey profile?
-Shared prekey is only used for
-non-interactive case

-OTRv4 is designed for asynchronous communication where one user ("Bob") is
-offline but has published some information to a server.
-This is information,
-for OTRv4, are called "prekey messages".
-Another user ("Alice") wants to use
-that information to send encrypted data to Bob, and also establish a shared
+In order to perform a non-interactive DAKE the user who initiates the
+communication needs to obtain prekey messages from a prekey server.

-secret key.
-This specification aims to explain how to securely do this process.
+This document aims to describe how the prekey server can be used to securely
+publish and retrieve already published prekey messages.

 This server should be considered untrusted.
 This means that a malicious server
 could cause communication between parties to fail (e.g. by refusing to deliver
 prekey messages).
 It may also refuse to hand out prekey messages.

 ## Overview